ShubhamParkhi/tapir-docs/Architecture.md

 **Example**:

-* Alice splits 100 `wtETH` into 50 DP and 50 YB.
+* Alice splits 100 `sUSDe` into 50 DP and 50 YB.
 She sells YB to buy more DP, reducing her risk.
 * Bob buys YB to amplify his returns, betting no depeg will occur.

 ***